 Meet irises’ cousin: Blue-Eyed Grass

-If you love blue flowers but have a well-drained and sunny area, let us introduce you to Blue-Eyed Grass.
+If you love blue flowers and have a well-drained and sunny area, let us introduce you to Blue-Eyed Grass.
 This short native plant balances tiny blue flowers at the top of grass-like leaves.
-They love full and don’t like to stay wet.
+It loves full sun and doesn’t like to stay wet.

 What are good pairings for native irises?